bschmalhofer/bschmalhofer.github.com/_posts/2008-03-18-parrot-0-6-0-p-amp-p-released.markdown

 title: Parrot 0.6.0 "P&amp;P" released
 ---

-<p>On behalf of the Parrot team, I'm proud to announce Parrot 0.6.0
-&quot;P&amp;P.&quot; <a href="http://parrotcode.org/" rel="nofollow">Parrot</a>
+On behalf of the Parrot team, I'm proud to announce Parrot 0.6.0 &quot;P&amp;P.&quot; <a href="http://parrotcode.org/" rel="nofollow">Parrot</a>
 is a virtual machine aimed at running dynamic languages.
 This release is a milestone release featuring the revamping of Parrot Magic Cookies.</p><p>Parrot 0.6.0 can be obtained via <a href="http://search.cpan.org/dist/parrot" rel="nofollow">CPAN</a>
 (soon), or <a href="http://parrotcode.org/source.html" rel="nofollow">follow the download instructions</a>.